taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 Let me know if you find any bugs.

 # Bugs
-Volume is at 100% when loading, but this shoudn't be that high when using the normal preset.
+Volume is at 100% when loading, but this shouldn't sound too loud when using the normal preset.

 # Setup
 1. Make sure you are running Ubuntu Concept from https://launchpad.net/~ubuntu-concept/+archive/ubuntu/x1e